The Life, Work, and Legacy of Pastor R.G. “Jerry” Osborne

 Mr. Kevin and Nathanael's bus became the life of the church, and once again the congregation was reminded of how exciting soul-winning and gospel outreach could be.
 As September came along, others began to jump on the band wagon.
 Students from Baptist Christian Schools volunteered to help out on the bus and even get up early on their day-off to do it.
 Eventually, six or seven high school and junior high students were helping with all of the kids on Mr. Kevin's bus.
 This excitement also spread to the other bus workers, who were once again invigorated to build up their routes and bring more and more kids in for Sunday School.

-In stark contrast to the sixties and seventies, this revival was short-lived, and by the summer of 1992 the church was reeling from strife and turmoil stirred up by begrudging and embittered members.
+In stark contrast to the sixties and seventies, this revival was short-lived, and by the summer of 1992 the church was reeling from strife and turmoil stirred up by a certain begrudging and embittered man who was used powerfully by Satan to disrupt the ministry.
 Mr. Kevin moved out-of-state, and with him departed the bus ministry fervor that had enraptured the church, never to be experienced again.

 The question begs to be asked, "Why must it be so in the church?"
 Jesus promised that their would be tares in His wheat fields, thus the history of the Church universal has not been so different from that of Community Bible Church.
 Jerry encountered his fair share of tares to be sure!
 Many come around with the Lord on their lips, but as Jesus Himself said, not all who say, "Lord, Lord" are part of God's Kingdom.